awkhan3/ParametricTensorTrainKernel/README.md

 # ParametricTensorTrainKernel

 # Parametric kernel low-rank approximations using tensor train decomposition
-This repository contains Python code for computing low-rank approximations of kernel matrices with the tensor train decomposition.
+This repository contains Python code for computing low-rank approximations of parametric kernel matrices with the tensor train decomposition.
 It accompanies the paper
 > Khan, A., & Saibaba, A. K. (2024).
 Parametric kernel low-rank approximations using tensor train decomposition.
 Submitted. [arXiv preprint](https://arxiv.org/abs/2406.06344).

 ## Requirements